-- 5D If the detainee does not know anyone to contact for advice or support or cannot contact a friend or relative, the custody officer should bear in mind any local voluntary bodies or other organisations that might be able to help.
-Paragraph 6.1 applies if legal advice is required. - In some circumstances it may not be appropriate to use the telephone to disclose information under paragraphs 5.1 and 5.5. - 5F The telephone call at paragraph 5.6 is in addition to any communication under paragraphs 5.1 and 6.1.
-Further calls may be made at the custody officer's discretion. - The nature of terrorism investigations means that officers should have particular regard to the possibility of suspects attempting to pass information which may be detrimental to public safety, or to an investigation.
+- 5A A person may request an interpreter to interpret a telephone call or translate a letter. - 5B At the custody officer's discretion and subject to the detainee's consent, visits should be allowed when possible, subject to having sufficient personnel to supervise a visit and any possible hindrance to the investigation. - 5C If the detainee does not know anyone to contact for advice or support or cannot contact a friend or relative, the custody officer should bear in mind any local voluntary bodies or other organisations who might be able to help.
+Paragraph 6.1 applies if legal advice is required. - 5D In some circumstances it may not be appropriate to use the telephone to disclose information under paragraphs 5.1 and 5.5. - 5E The telephone call at paragraph 5.6 is in addition to any communication under paragraphs 5.1 and 6.1. - 5F Prison Service Instruction 26/2012 (Production of Prisoners at the Request of Warranted Law Enforcement Agencies) provides detailed guidance and instructions for police officers and Governors and Directors of Prisons regarding applications for prisoners to be transferred to police custody and their safe custody and treatment while in police custody.